vstinner/misc/cpython/pep-lvalue.rst

 The proposed C API changes are backward incompatible on purpose.
-In practice, only a minority of third party projects are affected (16 projects are known to be broken) and `most of them have already been prepared for these changes
+In practice, only a minority of third party projects are affected (16 projects are known to be broken) and `most of them have already been updated for these changes
 <https://bugs.python.org/issue39573#msg401378>`__ (12 on 16).

 Most projects are broken by ``Py_TYPE()`` and ``Py_SIZE()`` changes.
-These two macros have been converted to static inline macro in Python 3.10 alpha versions, but the change has been reverted since it broke too many projects.
+These two macros have been converted to static inline macro in Python 3.10 alpha versions, but the change had to be reverted since it broke too many projects.
 In the meanwhile, many projects, like Cython, have been prepared for this change by using ``Py_SET_TYPE()`` and ``Py_SET_SIZE()``.
-For example, projects using Cython only have to regenerate their outdated C code to become compatible.
+For example, projects using Cython only have to regenerate their outdated generated C code to become compatible.

 The `pythoncapi_compat project
 <https://github.com/pythoncapi/pythoncapi_compat>`_ can be used to get